 Quartiere Murat is where most of the good mid-range and high end restaurants are located.
-Please see my next post for food, this is about all the other stuff.
+Please see my next post for food, this is about architecture.

 The Murat district is bordered by the sea and the old town Barivecchia to the north, and the train tracks to the south.
 The other city quarters of Madonella and Liberta are to the east and west.

 It’s named after Joachim Murat who was a Marshal of Napoleon Bonaparte and head of the government of the Kingdom of Naples, who ushered in the construction of the new area.
 The walls surrounding the old town were dismantled on the land side and replaced by Corso Vittorio Emanuele which allowed the city to expand.

 At first, much of this part of town seems quite unattractive with relatively modern blocks squeezed together by dirty streets with narrow pavements.
 However, there are some lovely buildings dotted around if you can find them.

 I love the ott Stile Liberty (Italian Art Nouveau) Palazzo Mincuzzi on the corner of Via Sprano da Bari and Via Putignani, which is now a clothes store in the posh shopping district.
 The pedestrian streets Via Sparano and Via Argiro are the best for shopping by the way.